 Guitar polish is an often overlooked aspect of a guitar.

-Unfortunately, price is usually what makes or breaks a decision to purchase an instrument.
+Unfortunately, price usually makes or breaks a decision to purchase an instrument.

-So how do Seagull and Taylor brands compare on price?
+So how do Seagull and Taylor brands compare in price?

 Seagull guitars typically range from around $500 to $1,000.